FIRST-e4usa/FTC-Romi-Docs/docs/programming/app.rst

 The other device is called the Driver Station, which the person driving the robot can use to initialize, start, and stop the robot.
 They can also connect a gamepad to the Driver Station to control the robot.

 The FTC Romi app conveniently **combines these two apps into one app**.
-These means that you can code and drive your robot with the same app on only one phone.
+These means that you can code and drive your robot with the same app on only one phone or computer.

 The App
 -------